jay23606/cron-yaml/README.md

 - To limit the size of a task's StdOut log file size, you can use MaxLogLines (default 1000), which will truncate the oldest lines first.
 - You can deactivate a group, job, or task by setting the Active parameter to false.
 - You can adjust the TimeZone for a job to display an appropriate timestamp in the log files.
-- If the YAML file changes during runtime, the program will reload it and preserve the jobs' NextRunTime by default.
-To disable this, set PreserveNextRunTime to false.
+- If the YAML file changes during Runtime, the program will reload it and preserve the jobs' NextRuntime by default.
+To disable this, set PreserveNextRuntime to false.